dmetal23/MemTrain/README.md

 # MemTrain
 A spaced themed Simon-Says clone made for Comp 380 at Cal State Northridge.

-Please see the official documentation for the full details and scope of the project.
+Please see the official documentation for the full details on the project and software requirements specification.

-Developed by Daniel Rojas, Ade Bello, David Pineda, and Eric Hernandez.
+Developed by Daniel Rojas, Ade Bello, David Pineda, and Eric Hernandez in the span of 56 days.